Punjabi Taliban: History

-Although the Punjabi Taliban were an established and active militant group, the Government of Punjab has denied their existence.
-Shahbaz Sharif, stated that the term "Punjabi Taliban" was an "insult to the Punjabis" and blamed Rehman Malik for creating the term for ethnic purposes.
+Although the Punjabi Taliban were an established and active militant group, the Government of Punjab denied their existence.
+Shahbaz Sharif, the then chief minister of Punjab, stated that the term "Punjabi Taliban" was an "insult to the Punjabis" and accused Rehman Malik of creating the term for ethnic purposes.
 At the crime scene of the assassination of Shahbaz Bhatti, pamphlets were found that proved the existence of the Punjabi Taliban.

 Although the Punjabi Government denied their existence, the Pakistani Government and Lahore Police acknowledged them and blamed them for the attack on the Sri Lankan cricket team.
 The Punjabi Taliban claimed responsibility for the 2009 Chakwal mosque bombing and the 2010 Ahmadiyya mosques massacre.
 The Punjabi Taliban and the TTP both claimed responsibility for the 2009 Lahore bombing.

 On 24 August 2013, the TTP and Punjabi Taliban had disagreements on whether to accept the Pakistani government's offers for peace talks.
 Asmatullah Muawiya, defended his argument by stating that the Punjabi Taliban and its Shura are completely separate from the TTP and their Shura and that the Punjabi Taliban was free to decide their own leadership and other matters.
 Eventually, both the TTP and the Punjabi Taliban decided to participate in peace talks with the Pakistani government.
 On December 25, 2013, the US drone strikes in Pakistan were temporarily halted so that the Pakistani government can have peace talks with both the TTP and Punjabi Taliban.
 However, days after the 2014 Jinnah International Airport attack, the US launched a drone attack killing 4 IMU militants and 2 Punjabi Taliban militants in a village near Miranshah, ending the peace talks.
 On 13 September 2014, Muawiya announced that the Punjabi Taliban was leaving Pakistan to focus on fighting American soldiers in neighbouring Afghanistan.
 They later returned to Pakistan and dissolved shortly after.
 After the dissolution of the group, its leader Asmatullah Muawiya stated that he hopes to see the Sharia become the official law of Pakistan one day.